akrasuski1/halb-cpu/simple_opcodes.md

 register (using 6 of its bits).
 The second one will do the actual store to the target register.
 The immediate to be stored is just a combination of the value in `B` and current argument.
 The target register in turn can be calculated from the `0, 1, 2` part.
-Two of these give 9 combinations, enough to encode 9 targets.
+Two of these give 9 combinations, enough to encode 9 targets (like 8 registers + special mode).
 This will require 48 of 256 opcodes.